Fontana Maggiore: History

 The monumental fountain was designed by Frà Bevignate da Cingoli and built between 1275 and 1277 to celebrate the arrival of water in the acropolis of the city, by means of the new aqueduct.
-Bevignate cooperated with other talented professionals, as Boninsegna Veneziano, a hydraulic engineer, who accomplished an incredible audacious endeavour, being able to carry the water coming from monte Pacciano, located a few kilometres, without the help of pumps.
-By means of a forced pressure duct, he managed to give to the water the opposite movement, i.e., the water flowed uphill instead of downhill.
+Bevignate cooperated with Boninsegna Veneziano, a hydraulic engineer, who accomplished an incredible audacious endeavour, being able to carry the water coming several kilometres from Mount Pacciano without the help of pumps.
+By means of a forced pressure duct, he managed to let the water flow uphill.

-Another co-worker was the founder Rosso Padellaio, who created the bronze upper part of the fountain.
-The marble reliefs were placed from 1278, carved by the most important sculptors of the period: Nicola Pisano, in partnership with Giovanni, his son.
+The marble reliefs were carved by the most important sculptors of the period: Nicola Pisano, in collaboration with his son Giovanni.
+The installation of the panels began in 1278.
+The upper basin in bronze with the three Graces or nymphs holding an amphora was created by Rosso Padellaio from Perugia.

-The fountain was damaged by the earthquake of 1348, with the subsequent random reconstruction of the tile order; it was refurbished the first time in 1948/49 and then again in 1995/99.
+The fountain was damaged by the earthquake of 1348, with the subsequent random reconstruction of the sequence of the panels; it was refurbished in 1948/49 by the architect Giuseppe Sacconi, and then again from 1995 to 1999.

-The fountain inspired Jacopo di Grondalo for the construction of the fountain Sturinalto of Fabriano in 1285.
+The fountain inspired Jacopo di Grondalo for the construction of the Sturinalto Fountain of Fabriano in 1285.

-In the early 20th century, the fountain was refurbished by the architect Giuseppe Sacconi.